get-convex/presence/README.md

 This uses the basic `FacePile` component included with this package but you can easily copy this code and use the `usePresence` hook directly to implement your own styling.

+## Additional functionality

+The component interface for the `Presence` class is defined in `src/client/index.ts`.
+It includes additional functions for maintaining presence state and for querying presence for a given user or room.

+e.g., you can use the `listUser` function to check if a user is online in any room.

+Reach out or join the [Convex Discord Community](https://convex.dev/community) if you have any questions or feedback!